Whose hand is it? Knowing how to bid in a competitive auction is an important skill. What are the factors that should influence your decision?

-Beginning December 30th, receive a new Common Mistakes in Bidding lesson video every week for ten weeks.
+Beginning December 30th, receive ten new Common Mistakes in Bidding lesson videos, emailed to you twice a week.

 Continuing her popular series of Common Mistakes in Bridge, Tina McVeigh will guide you through the most common bidding mistakes she has seen her students make again and again over the years and teach you how to avoid making them yourself.

 Tina McVeigh is one of New Zealand’s most acclaimed bridge teachers, who has represented NZ as a member of the national women’s team.
 She travels frequently, teaching bridge to both new and experienced players within NZ and overseas.
 Her Christchurch bridge club, House of Cards, established in 1999, is renowned for its high-quality teaching.
 Tina’s unique teaching style is fun and highly interactive.